-3.25.
-In addition to the information collected at regional and near regional scales, more detailed geological, geophysical, and geotechnical studies should be conducted in the site vicinity with the objective to provide a more detailed database for this smaller area, regarding the definition and characterization in greater detail of the neotectonic history of the identified seismogenic structures (i.e. faults), especially for determining the potential for and the rate of fault displacement at the site (fault capability), and to identify conditions of potential geological and/or geotechnical instability and associated earthquake generated hazards that might affect the nuclear installation.

-3.26.
-Site vicinity studies should cover a geographical area sufficient to encompass all faults and other seismotectonic features requiring detailed geophysical investigation; this is typically not less than 5 km (para.
-1.12 of SSR-1 [1]) in radius from the border of the nuclear installation site area.
-For new nuclear installation sites for which the exact layout of the buildings and structures have not been defined, the 5 km radius area should be defined from the boundary of the prospective selected site area.

 3.27.
-Geological, geophysical, and geotechnical investigations of the site vicinity should be planned and performed in greater detail than those performed for the near regional scale to be consistent with the tectonic environment and the geological features identified and characterized in previous scale studies (i.e. at regional and near regional scales).
-In this regard, more detailed geophysical and geotechnical investigations should be undertaken in the site vicinity, including the drilling of boreholes of an adequate number and depth, and sampling and laboratory testing.
+In addition to the information collected at regional and near regional scales, more detailed geological, geophysical and geotechnical studies should be conducted in the site vicinity with the objective of providing a more detailed database for this smaller area regarding the definition and characterization in greater detail of the neotectonic history of the identified seismogenic structures (i.e. faults), especially for determining the potential for and the rate of fault displacement at the site (fault capability) and in order to identify conditions of potential geological and/or geotechnical instability and associated earthquake generated hazards that might affect the nuclear installation.

 3.28.
-These detailed investigations should be performed in accordance with the procedures and methods established by recognized applicable industry codes and standards, and as result the following data should be obtained:

-- (a) Geological map at the site vicinity scale with cross-sections; - (b) Age, type, amount, and rate of displacement of all the seismogenic structures identified in the site vicinity; - (c) Identification and characterization of locations potentially exhibiting hazards induced by earthquake (e.g. landslide, subsidence, collapse of subsurface cavities or karstic features, failure of dams or water retaining structures).
+Site vicinity studies should cover a geographical area sufficient to encompass all faults and other seismotectonic features requiring detailed geophysical investigation; this is typically not less than 5 km (see para.
+1.12 of SSR-1 [1]) in radius from the site boundary.
+For new nuclear installation sites for which the exact layout of the buildings and structures have not been defined, the area of 5 km radius should be defined from the boundary of the prospective site area.

 3.29.
+Geological, geophysical and geotechnical investigations of the site vicinity should be planned and performed in greater detail than those performed for the near regional scale to be consistent with the tectonic environment and the geological features identified and characterized in previous scale studies (i.e. at regional and near regional scales).
+In this regard, more detailed geophysical and geotechnical investigations should be undertaken in the site vicinity, including the drilling of boreholes of an adequate number and depth, and sampling and laboratory testing.

+3.30.
+These detailed investigations should be performed in accordance with the procedures and methods established by recognized applicable industry codes and standards, and as a result the following data should be obtained:

+- (a) Geological map at the site vicinity scale with cross-sections; - (b) Age, type, amount and rate of displacement of all the seismogenic structures identified in the site vicinity; - (c) Identification and characterization of locations potentially exhibiting hazards induced by earthquake (e.g. landslide, subsidence, collapse of subsurface cavities or karstic features and failure of dams or water retaining structures).

-The data collected, and the results obtained at site vicinity scale should have a resolution consistent with maps to be developed at a scale of typically 1:5000, or larger, and with appropriate cross-sections.
-Digital elevation models should be also part of the results obtained from this task.
-The data should be organized in the geographical information system within the layer of site vicinity scale information and a summary report should be prepared to describe the studies and investigations performed, the evaluation of information for inclusion in the models, and the results obtained, particularly in relation to the seismogenic structures further identified and characterized during this stage of the studies.
+3.31.
+The data collected, and the results obtained at site vicinity scale should have a resolution consistent with maps at a scale of typically 1:5000, or larger, and with appropriate cross-sections.
+Digital elevation models should also be part of the results obtained from this task.
+The data should be organized in the geographical information system within the layer of site vicinity scale information and a summary report should be prepared to describe the studies and investigations performed, the evaluation of information for inclusion in the models, and the results obtained, particularly in relation to the seismogenic structures further identified and characterized at this stage of the studies.